dotlovesyou/dot/CONTRIBUTING.md

 ## External Integrations

 - **Prefer External APIs**: Integrate external APIs outside the core framework.
-Composio is a good option, but it would be great to look into setting up a Pippin Skills/Activities repository we can pull from.
+Composio is a good option, but it would be great to look into setting up a Dot Skills/Activities repository we can pull from.

-## Expanding Pippin with Skills and Activities (Planned)
+## Expanding Dot with Skills and Activities (Planned)

-To enhance **Pippin Framework** without compromising its simplicity, we plan to introduce **Skills and Activities**—modular components that extend functionality by leveraging existing functions and integrations from other frameworks.
+To enhance **Dot Framework** without compromising its simplicity, we plan to introduce **Skills and Activities**—modular components that extend functionality by leveraging existing functions and integrations from other frameworks.

 ### Future Skills and Activities Repository

-- **Repository Name**: `pippin-skills`
+- **Repository Name**: `dot-skills`
 - **Purpose**: Centralized location for community-contributed skills and activities.
 - **Contribution**: Guidelines for contributing skills and activities will be provided once the repository is established.

 ### Benefits of Skills and Activities

 - **Modularity**: Easily integrate or remove functionalities without affecting the core.
-- **Community-Driven**: Leverage the community's expertise to expand Pippin's capabilities.
+- **Community-Driven**: Leverage the community's expertise to expand Dot's capabilities.
 - **Maintain Simplicity**: Keep the core framework lightweight by offloading extensions.

 ### Getting Involved